huangxubo23/React-Flux-ES6-ESLint/README.md

 # react-todo
-Another basic todo app in React and Flux
+Another basic todo app in React and Flux, and use ESLint to format the ES6 code.

 #### Run